Requesting Your PCS Orders: Tips and FAQs for Navigating Military PCS

 Can You Request Your PCS Orders?

 When you arrive at a new duty station, you’ll have official military orders for a specific time.
 As the end of your tour of duty in that position nears, start talking to the people responsible for assigning you a new duty about where you would like to go.
 If you keep communication open and are clear with your preferences, they might just tap you for your dream job if it’s available.
-Keep in mind that this is not a binding agreement and that your orders will change based on what the military needs.
+Keep in mind that this is not a binding agreement, and your orders may change based on what the military needs.

 It can also be helpful to prepare for your specific PCS timeline.
 Talk to your current command and new command about what time makes the most sense professionally.
 It is more common to PCS in the summer months, so securing a pack-out date with a moving company may be more difficult during this season.
 However, communicating in advance might give you more options and more say in the entire process.